UserProjekt/FF_Video_Transcoder/README.md

 # FF_Video_Transcoder
 This is a Python script using FFmpeg for transcoding in video production.
 It is designed for Full High Definition (FHD) video with options for H.265 (4:2:0, 8-bit, 5Mbps) or ProRes Proxy.
 The script includes filename and timecode burn-in, and it matches the audio channels of the source file, encoding them as MP3 with 128Kbps per track.
 These settings are optimized for hardware decoding and systems with low I/O performance.
 The reduced file size also makes it more efficient for transfer and storage.

 Due to an issue with Adobe Premiere, which cannot use hardware decoding for 4:2:0 8-bit H.265 with 8 audio tracks (Sony XAVC-I codec), an auto mode has been implemented to choose the codec based on the number of audio tracks.
-The script will prompt you to select the preferred codec.

 [FFmpeg hardware encoding/decoding information](https://trac.ffmpeg.org/wiki/HWAccelIntro)